xremix/Microservice-Proof-of-Concept/Readme.md

 docker stop elk_elasticsearch_1
 ````

-### Explantation
+### Explanation

 #### Structure

 - `./shared` Is a folder that will be copied to each of the underlying microservices.
-This is a hacky way to not have to build NPM modules for now
+This is a hacky way to not have to build NPM modules for now.
 - `./*-service` This are the folders of the microservices.
 Each Service has an `app.js` with the actuall server and a `data.json` with a read-only database.